abeldekat/harpoonline/README.md

   custom_formatter = nil, -- use this formatter when configured

   ---@type fun()|nil
-  on_update = nil, -- optional action to perform after the line has been rebuild }
+  on_update = nil, -- Recommended: trigger the client when the line has been rebuild.
+}
 ```